temujindang/website-1/src/site/blog/retro-logos-project-50s.md

 - 1950: Magnetic drum memory is developed for the US Navy.
 - 1951: The first Univac 1 is delivered to the US Census Bureau.
 Univac introduced the UNISERVO tape drive for the Univac 1.
 It was the first tape storage for a commercial computer.
-Alan Turning created the Turing Test.
+Alan Turing created the Turing Test.
 - 1952: On November 4th, the Univac computer predicted the outcome of the election.
 - 1953: Whirlwind core memory is developed at MIT.
 It was the first computer to